SocketCluster/socketcluster/README.md

 ## Contribute to SocketCluster

-- More test cases needed - Add unit tests.
+- More integration test cases needed
+- Unit tests
 - Efficiency/speed - faster is better!
+- Suggestions?

 To contribute; clone this repo, then cd inside it and then run npm install to install all dependencies.